normalize/mz/README.md

 You may want to always use bluebird in production until v8 fixes and optimizes its `Promise` implementation.

+### Will this make my app faster?

+Nope

 ### Can I add more features?

 Sure.
 Open an issue.

+Currently, the plans are to eventually support:

+- ECMAScript7 Streams

 [bluebird]: https://github.com/petkaantonov/bluebird